 If the trail has been moist for an extended period of time, April and end of October/November, trail conditions can be soft and slow going.

-Bike rental can be included in this trip (Pittsburgh start only) at $175/bike.
+Bike rental can be included in this trip (Pittsburgh start only) at $195/bike through Bike the Burgh.
 If you will not be returning to Pittsburgh, there is a Cumberland drop-off fee of $50/bike.

 All rental bikes come equipped with rear rack, rear panniers (2), handlebar bag, DIY tool kit (multitool, tubes, patch kit) pump, bell, headlight, lock, and helmet.
 Most bikes have 2 bottle cages; small frames (for heights 5’4″ and shorter) have space for just 1 bottle cage.

 If you can box and rebuild your bike on your own, and if you have good bike cases for shipping, BikeFlights.com or another shipping method can be much cheaper than renting a bike.
 If you need help boxing and rebuilding a shipped bike, we can direct you to bike shops along the trails which can assist you for a fee (usually $40-75/bikes).

 A one-way shuttle from Cumberland to Pittsburgh is included in ALL trip prices.
 The shuttle can also run Pittsburgh to Cumberland if you are riding the trail in the opposite direction OR if you will be parking in Cumberland.
 The drive time is approximately 2.5 hours barring unusual traffic.

 Most often the shuttle is taken on the afternoon of your last ride day and returns you to Pittsburgh.
 Cumberland shuttles leave at 1:30 p.m. from Canal Place.

 Those who prefer to park in Cumberland, can schedule a morning shuttle on Day 1 or the day before.
 Morning shuttles typically leave between 8-10 a.m.